wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 3. Click **+ Create**.
 4. Select **Config Map** as the **Config Type** and **Environment Variables** as the **Mount Type**.
 5. Click **Next**.
-6. Provide the Following values to add the environment variables:
+6. Provide the following values to add the environment variables:

     | **Field**       | **Value**               |
     |-----------------|-------------------------|